There are four vital keys to living consciously.

 At this level, we might find that our Daily Practice sometimes means cleaning the house, hanging up the washing or doing the shopping or any other mundane activity.
 However, our awareness within ourselves as we perform these activities is different to what it used to be before we began our practices and these simple activities become as relevant, as focussed and as energising as the Yoga or Tai Chi that we might do more usually.
 We would become aware of the natural daily, monthly and yearly cycles that demand sometimes togetherness, sometimes separation, sometimes celebration and sometimes austerity.
 Eventually, whatever we do with and through our bodies becomes an active response to the conscious and unimpeded flow of our life force.

 Conscious Diet does mean eating properly.
 But at the more advanced stages, this principle applies to every aspect of what we consume and the correct term would be Conscious Consumption.
 We ‘consume’ in many ways.
-Television, movies, magazines, concerts and theatre, shopping, social gatherings, small-talk and gossip, lectures, business, families and a thousand other activities that are part of our everyday lives.
+Watching television, movies, seeing people in the street and clouds in the sky, reading magazines and books, listening to music and background noise, small-talk and gossip, shopping for food and for luxuries, being engaged in business, families and a thousand other activities that are part of our everyday lives.

 None of these are good or bad in themselves.
 What we do with then and how much we consume of them is what makes the difference.
 Like ‘junk’ food, so also more than just a small amount of ‘junk’ movies and newspapers are toxic and clogging to our system.
 There is nothing wrong with the occasional pizza or fast-food snack.
 In fact, if we are unable to ever eat these, we might have a problem of being overly sensitive and not much good in the real world.
 But to eat this type of food on anything like a regular basis is to invite unconscious pathology.
 Dinner parties or going out to eat with family and friends are an essential expression of a healthy lifestyle and relationships.
 However, doing that every day is an indication of numerous psychological and emotional imbalances.
 Going shopping for gifts for oneself or others indicates a well-balanced sense of abundance and generosity.
 Visiting shops and buying unnecessary items every other day indicates an emptiness and loss of soul.
 And doing that will further add to the sense of isolation and meaninglessness.
 Business, world-work and earning money is essential for most people, and not just for the money, but for the gift of work in itself.
 Raising a family is also a business and world-work.
 It is healthy and also gives us a sense of personhood within our family and community.
 An avoidance of these responsibilities indicates an immaturity, which affects all aspects of that person’s well-being and those with whom they live.
 But excessive working hours and obsessive attachment to family duties is also unhealthy and usually indicates an avoidance of other more soulful responsibilities.